vestrel00/contacts-android/howto/howto-integrate-handlename-custom-data.md

 # How do I integrate the handle name custom data?

-This library comes with `HandleName` custom data that allows you to add handle name information for all of you contacts.
-This custom data lives in the `customdata-handlename` module.
-It is optional.
+This library provides extensions for `HandleName` custom data that allows you to read and write handle name data for all of your contacts.
+These (optional) extensions live in the `customdata-handlename` module.

 > If you are looking to create your own custom data or get more insight on how the `HandleName`
 > custom data was built, read [How do I integrate custom data?](/howto/howto-integrate-custom-data.md)